LillithChute/ReverseClue/res/helpmenu/HelpMenu.md

 ![Game Play](../helpmenu/GamePlay.PNG "Game Play")

 So, here we have a game in progress.
 In the middle is the world the players are inhabiting.
 If you look on the board, you will see a player named *Harley Quinn*.
 That's me!
-Your narrator!.
+Your narrator!
 You will also see *Starro The Conqueror*.
 He's a big bad starfish causing all sorts of problems.
 That's my target.

 To the left you will see the **Items on the Ground** pane.
 These are the items in the room that I am